 Nurse Aide Level I

 Prepares students to perform basic nursing skills for patients or residents in a health care related setting.
 Course includes class, laboratory, and clinical learning experiences.
 Upon successful completion of the course and the state-administered skills evaluation, the student will be eligible for listing with the Division of Health Service Regulations on the Nurse Aide Level I Registry in North Carolina as a Nurse Aide Level I. The Nurse Aide will always work under the supervision and direction of a licensed nurse.
-Initial listing with the Division of Health Service Regulations will be in effect for two years following the skills evaluation.
-Schedule may vary to meet certification requirements.
+Initial listing with the Division of Health Service Regulations will be in effect for two years following the written skills evaluation.
+Upon successful completion of Nurse Aide I, students will be eligible to take the state test.
+Cost is $101.00.
 Once accepted into the program and classes have begun, students will have ten (10) days to obtain the Medical Manager package with Castle Branch, using the link https://www.castlebranch.com/ and the package code WK69im.
 Castle Branch is the only company Wilson Community College will accept.
 Cost of this is $35.00.
 The application for CastleBranch.com will be given to students when they meet the requirements for registration.
 Uniforms are required for clinical rotations.
 NAI students are required to provide a current e-mail address during registration.
 Cost of this exam is $101.
-Required text, NC Nurse Aide I. Approximately $68.
+Required text, NC Nurse Aide I. Approximately $70.00, available at the Wilson Community College Bookstore.

 Nurse Aide Level II